maehw/wokwi-lookup-table-generator/README.md

 This git repository contains a **generator for [wokwi](https://wokwi.com) schematics that implement lookup tables** (defined by a truth table and some more meta data in a JSON file, see the [./demos](demos) subdirectory.

 But what is wokwi?
 Wokwi is a free, browser-based simulator that supports different Arduino and several other boards and components (such as LEDs, buttons, switches, sensors, ...).

-It also has been used during [#TinyTapeout](https://tinytapeout.com) in August/September 2022 - an educational project that "aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip".
+It can also be used during [#TinyTapeout](https://tinytapeout.com) events.
+TinyTapeout is an educational project that "aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip".
 So oversimplified you can also easily simulate and generate ASIC designs - from a very simple boolean algebra design description (truth tables).
+Actually, this script started during the first #TinyTapeout event in August/September 2022

 How does this work internally?
 See a separate section below the "Usage" section